A new website for the University of Würzburg

 Dr Marc Appel

-• Faculty of Law and Faculty of Business Management and Economics:
+• Faculty of Law and Economics:

 Christian Schlosser